Kepler-186e: Formation, tidal evolution and habitability

 The star hosts four other planets discovered so far.
 Because of the very slow evolution of red dwarfs, the age of the Kepler-186 system is poorly constrained, although it is likely to be greater than a few billion years.
 Due to its proximity to its star, Kepler-186e is probably tidally locked, facing one side to its star at all times, and one side facing away from its star at all times.
 The side in permanent daylight would be extremely hot and the side in permanent darkness would be extremely cold.
 But between these hostile environments, there would be a sliver of habitability, which could support life.

-Kepler-186e's axial tilt (obliquity) is likely very small, in which case it would not have tilt-induced seasons as Earth and Mars do.
-Its orbit is probably close to circular, so it will also lack eccentricity-induced seasonal changes like those of Mars.
+Kepler-186e's axial tilt (obliquity) is likely very small.
+Its orbit is probably close to circular, so it will lack seasonal changes.
 However, the axial tilt could be larger (about 23 degrees) if another undetected nontransiting planet orbits between it and Kepler-186f; planetary formation simulations have shown that the presence of at least one additional planet in this region is likely.
 If such a planet exists, it cannot be much more massive than Earth as it would then cause orbital instabilities.